n4nlab/CBL_Microscopy/Hardware/Part Overview.md

 # 3D Printing STL Files

 This repository contains STL files designed for various components used in open microscopy setups.
 Below is a description of each file and its intended use.
+All parts were printed on standard FDM printers such as Ultimaker 3 or Bambulab X1C

 ## Files